-It will be BJP led govt for 5 years, says Fadnavis; “Never agreed for 50-50 formula”
+'Shiv Sena had made '50-50' proposal, but no decision was taken': Fadnavis

-Mumbai, Oct 29: Maharashtra caretaker chief minister Devendra Fadnavis made it clear today that there will not be any sharing of '50-50 sharing of CM post, as Sena has been demanding, and the Bharatiya Janata Party had never agreed to it.
+Mumbai, Oct 29: Maharashtra caretaker Chief Minister Devendra Fadnavis made it clear today that there will not be any sharing of '50-50' sharing of CM post, as Sena has been demanding.
+He said the Shiv Sena had made such a proposal before the Lok Sabha polls, but no decision was taken (of which he was aware).

+"At the time of Lok Sabha polls, Shiv Sena had put forward a proposal for rotational chief minister for 2.5 years but no decision was taken on it in front of me.
+Any discussion on it between Amit Shah Ji and Uddhav Ji is known only to them&only they can decide on it," Fadnavis said.

 Shiv Sena wants CMs from both sides with each having a two-and-half-year tenure.
 Sena boss Uddhav Thackeray had said a 50-50 formula was agreed upon with BJP president Amit Shah and Fadnavis ahead of the Lok Sabha polls.

-This is Devendra Fadnavis's first clear stand on the issue of '50-50' formula for which the Shiv Sena has been pushing the BJP from the day election results were declared.
+This is Devendra Fadnavis' first clear stand on the issue of '50-50' formula for which the Shiv Sena has been pushing the BJP from the day election results were declared.
 The Sena contested elections on 124 seats of the 288-member Maharashtra assembly and won 56 while the BJP contested 164 seats and won 105.

 ["There is no Dushyant here...": Shiv Sena on why govt formation taking time]